mlgid-project/mlgidlab/README.md

   Active entry (all frames), All entries, or Active frame (greyed out unless the file has more than one frame).

+### Help
+- **Help → About mlgidLAB…** — modal with a one-line description and a version table covering mlgidLAB, Python, OS, PySide6, Qt, numpy, h5py, silx, pyFAI, pyqtgraph, matplotlib, and mlgidbase.
+- **Help → Copy diagnostics** — writes a plain-text blob to the clipboard with three sections (versions, active session details, last 50 log lines).
+Status-bar message confirms.
+  Nothing is uploaded; the user pastes into their bug report.

 ---

 ## UI layout